netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Decentralized & Distributed

-It is obvious that all monitoring providers struggle with resolution and cardinality.
+All monitoring providers struggle with resolution and cardinality.
 They invest a lot of effort to minimize both of them, since these affect their cost proportionally.
 And even after all reductions and economies applied, their services are still expensive.

 When I started this post, I was expecting that Netdata will be the "heavier" among the agents.
 It has to be, because it does a lot more work!
 It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, and many more, all happening right at the edge.

 To my surprise, the Netdata agent is one of lightest!
-And given the resolution (per-second) and the number of metrics it collects, it offers the best unit economics (i.e. resources per sample) among all.
+And given the resolution (per-second) and the number of metrics it collects, **it offers the best unit economics** (i.e. resources per sample) among all.

 This proves that Netdata is on the right path.
 The decentralized and distributed nature of Netdata decouples resolution and cardinality from our economics, without pushing this cost to the users, allowing Netdata to be **the most cost efficient monitoring solution**, while also providing high fidelity observability without compromises.

 ### Out of the box

-In this set up, Netdata was installed with default settings.
+In this setup, Netdata was installed with default settings.
 The only change was to give to it the password for connecting to postgres.
 Everything else just happened, from logs and metrics, to dashboards and alerts.
 The stock alerts we ship with Netdata did their job, and triggered alerts for network interface packet drops, way before Dynatrace's Davis reported the same.

 All monitoring providers see the value of providing out of the box experience, but only Netdata so far has applied this across the board, to all the information available.

-All others depend on the users to structure their dashboards the way they see fit.
-But since Netdata visualizes everything by default, we have to find a way to present everything in a way that users can easily use.
-I understand that our presentation is probably too flat and users occasionally report that Netdata dashboards are overwhelming.
+All others depend on the users to create custom dashboards and structure them the way they see fit.
+But since Netdata visualizes everything by default, we have to find a way to present everything in a way that users can easily understand and use.
+Our presentation is probably too flat compared to the others, and users occasionally report that Netdata dashboards are overwhelming for them.
 This is our next challenge.
-We need to improve, so that they are more contextual, presenting the information in layers.
+We need to improve, so that they are more contextual, presenting the information in layers, on a need-to-know basis.
 The good thing with Netdata is that it has a lot more information than the others, so it can go deeper than them.

 ### Charts & Dashboards